BrennanTanner/phaser3-plugin-isometric3.5-/README.md

 This is a **WIP** fork of [lewster32/phaser-plugin-isometric](https://github.com/lewster32/phaser-plugin-isometric) & [sebashwa/phaser3-plugin-isometric](https://github.com/sebashwa/phaser3-plugin-isometric/issues) to make it work with Phaser 3.70.0+

+I made a prototype using this plugin: [check out the github](https://github.com/BrennanTanner/Mode-Game) or [Play it on itch.io](https://ggmg.itch.io/big-mos-delivery)

 ## Description

 Phaser Isometric is a comprehensive axonometric plugin for Phaser which provides an API for handling axonometric projection of assets in 3D space to the screen.